 - Walk to End Alzheimer’s staff team and personal fundraising goals

-- Work at least one Walk to End Alzheimer’s on a weekend
+- Work at the Walk to End Alzheimer’s events during Walk season, which occur on a weekend

 - Participate in The Longest Day

 - Respond to public policy calls to action & participate in advocacy days

 - Enhance our culture of diversity and inclusion in all aspects of the job

 KNOWLEDGE, SKILL, EXPERIENCE and EDUCATION REQUIREMENTS

 - Either a Bachelor's degree in an area related to the industry OR relevant equivalent experience in the industry